 As a result Lumley debuted as a 17-year-old rookie in the National Hockey League, he was (and remains) the youngest goaltender to play in the NHL.

-Lumley also played 2 games this season for the Red Wings, after being called up from the Indianapolis Capitols of the American Hockey League.
+Lumley also played 2 games during the 1943-44 season for the Red Wings, after being called up from the Indianapolis Capitols of the American Hockey League / AHL.
 He gave up 13 goals in the Detroit losses, though most people excused the 17-year-old, who at the time wasn't old enough to vote or cross the border without permission.

 During the tail end of the 1949-1950 season, Lumley was injured and young Terry Sawchuk was called up to man the Detroit net for seven games.
 Sawchuk impressed Red Wings manager Jack Adams, and only a week after hoisting the Cup, Lumley was traded to the Chicago Black Hawks, the league's worst team, in a nine-player deal.
 Lumley spent two seasons with the hapless Black Hawks.
 Lumley tried valiantly with a Black Hawks team that only provided him with enough help for 29 wins in 134 games.

-The Leafs weren't as bad as the Black Hawks, but they were a shadow of the team that Lumley used to upstage.
-Lumley instantly made them respectable, and in the process he posted some of the most amazing seasons any goalie has ever enjoyed in hockey history.
-Lumley would term his playing days with the Leafs as "my best playing days."
+The Maple Leafs weren't as bad as the Black Hawks, but they were a shadow of the team that Lumley used to upstage.
+Lumley instantly made them respectable, and in the process he posted some of the most amazing seasons any goalie has ever enjoyed in Hockey history.
+Lumley would term his playing days with the Maple Leafs as "my best playing days."

-Lumley debuted with the Leafs in 1952-53.
-He posted a 27-30-13 record with a league leading 10 shutouts to return the Leafs to respectability.
+Lumley debuted with the Maple Leafs in 1952-53.
+He posted a 27-30-13 record with a league leading 10 shutouts to return the Maple Leafs to respectability.

 In 1953-54, Lumley won his only Vezina Trophy with a 1.86 average during his 32-24-13 season.
 His 13 shutouts also set a modern record that would stand until Tony Esposito registered 15 in 1970.
 The Maple Leafs returned to playoffs that year, but they would be ousted in just 5 games.
 Lumley was selected to the league's First All-Star Team, a distinction he'd earn again the next season.